imwally/blaster/README.md

 Usage: blaster [command] [options]

 Commands:
-    generate PATH              Generate a new library from a music path. serve PATH PORT            Serve HTTP API server on PORT.
+    generate PATH        Generate a new library from a music path. serve PATH           Serve the blaster library as an HTTP API sever.

 Options:
+    -port                The port the HTTP server should bind to.
+Default is 8080.
     -origin              The origin used in the Access-Control-Allow-Origin header.

 Examples:

-    Create a new blaster.json library in your ~/Music directory.
+    Create a new library containing all the tracks found in your ~/Music directory.
+A new file named blaster.json will be created in the same directory.

         $ generate ~/Music

-    Serve an HTTP API server on port 8080.
+    Serve an HTTP API server on port 8081.

-        $ serve ~/Music/blaser.json 8080 -origin "http://127.0.0.1:8081"
+        $ serve ~/Music/blaser.json -port 8081 -origin "http://127.0.0.1:8081"
 ```

 ## HTTP End Points